rpicard/explore-flask/source/index.rst

 About the author
 ----------------

 My name is Robert Picard.
-I'm a security person and I'm creating `Crucial Detection <https://www.crucialdetection.com>`_ to help companies detect compromised employee accounts.
+In the seven years since writing this book I've established a career in information security and now I'm creating `Crucial Detection <https://www.crucialdetection.com>`_ to help companies detect compromised employee accounts.

 I like Flask for its simplicity in the face of frameworks like Django that try and be everything to everyone.
 That model works for a lot of people, but not for me.

 If you want to get in touch, feel free to send me an email at robert@robert.io.
 If you have